 Through this commitment we seek to attract and retain a diverse workforce.
 To help us achieve this, we will develop a Group-wide approach which sets out guiding principles for diversity and inclusion, to be applied by each of our autonomous companies.
 This will be supplemented by a range of additional activities, which could include a wider review of our policies, processes and procedures to ensure we create an inclusive environment.

 During 1 May 2016 - 30 April 2018, we had headline commitments on healthy workplaces and talent management.

 Launch and implement a new programme to promote the wellbeing of our staff and create healthy workplaces.

-A person's wellbeing can be influenced by their surroundings.
 Through our commitment to providing healthy workplaces we seek to improve the quality of life of our employees and improve employee satisfaction and productivity.